bohendo/blog-content/clippings/time-management-for-sys-admins.md

  - loc 3435 - after editing /etc/aliases (part of sendmail, Postfix, and various mail-transport-agent packages), you must run the newaliases command.
 That’s pretty easy to remember, right?
 After editing Postfix’s transports file, should you run the newtransports command?
 No, that would be too obvious.
 You must run postmap transports.
 And there is the m4 command to run after editing .m4 files, and so on and so on.
 Who has time to remember which command is used after which file is edited?
 Details like that are what computers are for. make to the rescue!
 You might think of make as a programming tool — the program you run when compiling software.
 In reality, it lets you set up any kind of relationship involving the need to run a command to update one file if another changes.

- - loc 3446 - you read the first two chapters of most books on make, you’ll know 99 percent of what you need to for most system administration tasks and 10 times more than what your coworkers know.)

  - loc 3446 - (If you read the first two chapters of most books on make, you’ll know 99 percent of what you need to for most system administration tasks and 10 times more than what your coworkers know.)

  - loc 3452 - The recipe begins with the file that is going to be created, then a colon, and then it lists the files needed to build the main file.

  - loc 3457 - A real-world example helps: aliases.db: aliases newaliases @echo Done updating aliases This code means that if aliases is changed, regenerate aliases.db using the command newaliases.
 Then the recipe outputs “Done updating aliases” to announce its success.

  - loc 3505 - I said that each recipe begins with the file that is going to be created, followed by a colon, and then it lists the files that make up the main file. make doesn’t know whether those files really make up the file to be created.
 There’s no way it could tell.
-Those items listed after

- - loc 3505 - I said that each recipe begins with the file that is going to be created, followed by a colon, and then it lists the files that make up the main file. make doesn’t know whether those files really make up the file to be created.
-There’s no way it could tell.
 Those items listed after the colon are really just dependencies that must be up-to-date.

- - loc 3507 - really make up the file to be created.
-There’s no way it could tell.
-Those items listed after the colon are really just dependencies that must be up-to-date.

- - loc 3507 - Those items listed after the colon are really just dependencies that must be up-to-date.

  - loc 3538 - By carefully constructing the recipes with proper dependencies, and touching *.done files where required, make will do the absolute minimal amount of work to bring the system up-to-date: